RDF-Molecules/rdf-molecules-mappings/README.md

 For running:
 - Download SILK framework https://github.com/silk-framework/silk
-- Execute the following command sbt -Dworkspace.provider.file.dir=somefolder\data-integration-workspace\Workspace "project workbench" run
+- Execute the following command sbt -Dworkspace.provider.file.dir=somefolder\data-integration-workspace\Workspace -Dhttp.port=9005 "project workbench" run

+Note: Port is specified for not having conflicts with default port 9000 which can be used for development purposes.